Lowland Football League: Promotion and relegation

 Since 2014–15, promotion to the Scottish Professional Football League is via an annual play-off, beginning with the Lowland League champions facing the champions of the Highland Football League over two legs (home and away).
 There is no away goals rule so if scores are equal on aggregate after full-time in the second leg, the game will go to extra time, and then penalties if required.
 The winners will then face a play-off against the bottom club in League Two with the same rules applying.
-If the League Two club loses the play-off final, they are relegated to the Lowland League if they are south of 56.4513N latitude (middle of the Tay Road Bridge).
+If the League Two club loses the play-off final, they are relegated to the Lowland League or Highland League.

 Promotion to the Lowland League is via a three match round robin play-off between the winners of the East of Scotland Football League, South of Scotland Football League, and West of Scotland Football League, subject to their respective champions meeting league membership criteria.
-If two clubs meet the criteria, they will face each other home and away, if only one club meets the criteria, they will be promoted without a play-off, however if no club meets the criteria there will be no promotion to the Lowland League.
+If only two clubs meet the criteria, they face each other home and away.
+If only one club meets the criteria, they will be promoted without a play-off.
+If no clubs meet the criteria there will be no promotion to the Lowland League.

 Based on the number of clubs remaining after the results of promotion to and from the league are known, the bottom and possibly second-bottom placed clubs will be relegated to the East of Scotland Football League, South of Scotland Football League, or West of Scotland Football League depending on their geographical location.